Sales and Marketing

 You'll always have a set of blog posts consistently outperforming the others.
-You could use these posts, improve the call-to-actions, or add page banners within these pages.
-These blogs can be used to drive more traffic to other pages.
+You could use these posts by improving their call-to-actions, or adding page banners.
+These blogs can also be used to drive more traffic to other pages.

 Heatmaps help you see how all your visitors interact with your website.
-You can look into how a visitor has scrolled through your page, where they clicked, and how deep in the page they went.
+You can understand how a visitor has scrolled through your page, where they clicked, and how deep in the page they went.
 With this information, you can optimize your pages for more clicks and higher scroll depth.

-One of the most tried and recommended CRO techniques is A/B testing.
-Nothing drives more incremental changes in conversion rate than A/B testing.
-You can create different versions of the same page, and experiment on which page works better for your audience.
+One of the most tried-and-true recommended CRO techniques is A/B testing.
+With A/B testing, you can create different versions of the same page and experiment with which version works better for your audience.
 This will help you understand your audience better.
-We need a whole another section to talk about A/B testing and its essentials.
+In the next section, we’ll talk more about A/B testing and its essentials.

 A/B testing lets you compare two or more variants of a page by showing them to a similar audience.
-The one with the better conversion rate wins and gets implemented.
+You can then implement the one with the better conversion rate.

-CRO is an objective process, that means, you need to think through all the details of your testing beforehand.
+CRO is an objective process, which means you’ll need to think through all the details of your testing beforehand.
 Start with a well-formed hypothesis to prioritize testing opportunities.

 Ending your test too soon or too late might produce inconclusive results.
 To ensure your tests for an optimum duration, keep in mind your traffic and the statistical significance.
 A statistical significance of 95% is usually recommended as an excellent point to end the test.